Device-Type enablement

 device-type name

 By convention, LAVA uses the dtb filename as device-type name.
-Following the convention will make upstreaming easier.
+Following this convention will make upstreaming easier.

 The file now contains: